Food Service Establishments Program

 - University Architects Office and other entities who design and build retail food establishments under the purview of this program are responsible for:

 Completion and submission of plan review materials to IUEHS as detailed in Section 3.1 and in Sections 107, 110, and 111 of Title 410 IAC 7-24, consultation, design and construction meetings with various stakeholders within the University, and supervising contractor’s work.
 Plans for the IUPUI campus are to be submitted directly to the MCPHD.
-Visit the MCPHD for for additional guidance.
+Visit the MCPHD for additional guidance.

 - Marion County Public Health Department (MCPHD) is responsible for: